MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v4.md

 <!-- :::editable-content name="helpMarkDown"::: -->
 The Resource group name is required when the deployment target is either a deployment slot or an App Service Environment.

-Enter or select the Azure Resource group that contains the Azure App Service specified above.
+Specify the Azure Resource group that contains the Azure App Service specified above.
 <!-- :::editable-content-end::: -->
 <br>